AR banner

 REASON FOR LOSS:

-Taking off at 22:00 hrs on operation 'Bob 325', a supply drop for members of the French Resistance.
+Taking off at 22:00 hrs on a Special Operation Executive (SOE) operation 'Bob 325' which was a supply drop for members of the French Resistance.

-The special operation executive Stirling encountered a severe storm, clipped some trees and crashed in the village of Lombard.
+The aircraft encountered a severe storm which caused it to clip some trees on a mountain and crashed in the village of Lombard.

 Above as described (courtesy Geoff Swallow)